Let $G$ be a finite group of order $2n$.

 Then prove that $H$ is an abelian normal subgroup of odd order.

-Let $G$ be a finite group.
+Let $G$ be a finite group and let $S$ be a non-empty set.

 In this post, we study the Fundamental Theorem of Finitely Generated Abelian Groups, and as an application we solve the following problem.